-The top section of the panel should show the file information about the study that you entered plus the PicoCount 2500 serial number and user ID field, and the middle of the panel will show a data summary of the study you just completed.
+The top section of the panel should show the file information about the study that you entered plus the PicoCount 4500 serial number and user ID field.
+The middle of the panel will show a data summary of the study you just completed.
 Use the data summary to determine if the collected study is about what you would expect.
-There is also a Data Quality meter which gives you the computers approximation of the expected quality of the data based on several factors such as missing or extra axle hits.
-If the data summary seems incorrect or the Data Quality meter is not reading very well, you can click on Edit Header and review and change your hose setups and directions to correct the problem.
+If the data summary seems incorrect you can click on Edit Header and review and change your hose setups and directions to correct the problem.